rodricios/crawl-to-the-future/crawlers/Way-Back/README.md

 ---

-Let's begin with this [post](http://superuser.com/questions/828907/how-to-download-a-website-from-the-archive-org-wayback-machine).
+Let's begin with this [post](http://superuser.com/questions/828907/how-to-download-a-website-from-the-archive-org-wayback-machine), which I copy&paste a few lines down.

-I've been spamming it multiple times, but it seems like that *superuser* post may be the most succint post describing how we should go about this problem.
+While there's a few other resources you'll find if you Google "how to download WayBack archives", that *superuser* post may be the most succint post describing how we should go about this problem.

-First, let's test out downloading and parsing an arbitrary archived page from the Way Back Machine, just to make sure we don't start off on the wrong foot.
+First, let's start with requesting, parsing, and opening an arbitrary archived page from the WayBack Machine, just to make sure we don't start off on the wrong foot.

 ```python